 19% instead of 25% on the first £50,000.

 There are exceptions to these rates if you own more than one company.
-The limits are halved for each extra company you own.
+The limits are split between the associated companies you own.

 Also, investment companies must pay 25% corporation tax and are not eligible for the Small Profits Rate.